laurashen/data-science-sequencing.github.io/lectures/lecture1.md

 As discussed above, RNA is another important biological molecule.
 There exists around 10000 RNA sequences (or _transcripts_) floating in each cell, each of which are 1000-10000 bp long.
-There may be many copies of the same certain transcripts.
 Biologists are interested in the problem of _quantifying_ or estimating the number of each RNA transcript in a cell.

 Biologists and chemists have figured out ways to convert RNA back into DNA (mainly using an enzyme _reverse transcriptase_), and then sequence the DNA